 The scalable VDI solution was finally built in an IBM cloud and, from there, with a secure connection to the medical systems in the hospitals.
 Orange created a secure connection so that users could log in over the Internet to consume applications on the virtual network.

 The NHS now has more than 600 GPs and primary care workers using the Orange VDI solution, which has had a successful roll out.
-The NHS is now exploring other cases for the “medical practice in a box” with Orange.
+The NHS is now exploring other cases for the virtual surgery with Orange.